Before we begin this post, I want to quickly address some emails that I’ve been receiving recently regarding the new Magnet4Blogging pro child theme.

 - Showcase your primary call-to-action button, make it a different stand-out colour like “green”.

-- Reduce number of pop-ups on your site.
+- Reduce number of pop-ups on your website.

-- If you are the face of your brand, make sure your “mug shot” is on the homepage, sales pages etc. And make sure you’re smiling.
+- If YOU are the face of your brand, make sure your “mug shot” is on the homepage, sales pages, about page, etc. And make sure you’re smiling.

-- Remove or minimise unimportant links from your landing pages, sales pages and product pages.
+- Remove unnecessary links from your landing pages, sales pages and product pages.

 - Use more words like “You” and “Your” instead of just “I”.
-Make your visitors feel part of your establishment.
+Engage your readers with your content.

-- Make effective use of your “Above the fold” section, both on the homepage and inside your blog posts.
+- Make better use of your “Above the fold” section, both on the homepage and inside your blog posts to maximize conversions.

-- Make the opt-in process for your visitors simple.
+- Make the opt-in process for your subscribers simple.

 - Do split-testing for your landing pages.